HSTA VB Active – Enrollment Overview

 - You move out of your plan’s service area.

-To change your coverage, you must complete Form EC-1H and submit it through your employer representative within 30 days of the date of the event.
+To change your coverage, you must complete Form EC-1H and submit it through your employer representative within 45 days of the date of the event.
 Generally, deletion of dependents is effective on a prospective basis, depending upon receipt of the enrollment form by the EUTF.
 Dependent children are automatically terminated from the medical and prescription drug plans at the end of the month that they attain age 26 and do not require the completion of an enrollment form to delete coverage.
 For dental and vision, coverage for the dependent terminates at the age of 24 if the dependent is a full time student or 19 if not, or after an application has been submitted to delete coverage for the dependent.
-If events are filed within 30 days of the qualifying event date, some events allow for a selection of the Coverage and Premium Contribution Start Dates.
-These events include: Adoption, Birth (filed within 60 days of the date of birth), Guardianship, New Eligible Student, Marriage, New Domestic Partner, New Civil Union Partner, Reinstatement in Employment, and Return from Authorized Leave of Absence (if not currently enrolled).
-See common qualifying events that allow enrollment changes for active employees.
+If events are filed within 45 days of the qualifying event date, some events allow for a selection of the Coverage and Premium Contribution Start Dates.
+These events include: Adoption, Birth (filed within 180 days of the date of birth), Guardianship, New Eligible Student, Marriage, New Domestic Partner, New Civil Union Partner, Reinstatement in Employment, and Return from Authorized Leave of Absence (if not currently enrolled).
+See common qualifying events.

 End of Coverage